StreakyCobra/gws/README.md

     your home computer the work-related projects.

         ^work/

+  * It can detect already existing repositories and create the projects list from that.

+        gws init

   * It can clone non-existing repositories from the projects list (but not supress them in case of removal, you have to do it yourself for safety